-Rotorua is committed to becoming a bilingual city, in which we support and promote both te reo Māori and English.
+Rotorua is committed to advancing as a bilingual city, in which we support and promote both te reo Māori and English.

 This declaration was made on August 11, 2017, and is a reminder for everyone living in Rotorua to think about how they can support both languages including te reo Māori, which is unique to Aotearoa.
 (New Zealand)

 Rotorua Reorua is an initiative being led by Te Tatau o Te Arawa with support from its partner, Rotorua Lakes Council and Te Puni Kōkiri.